0yzh/boilerplate/README.md

 cd boilerplate && npm install
 ```

 Next, start the npm dev script.
-This will monitor any changes you make to `src/index.html` and automatically run the build process `npm run build`.
+This will monitor any changes you make to `src/index.html` and any files `src/less/*.less` then automatically run the build process `npm run build` when changes are detected.

 ```shell
 npm run dev